hiruy-habtamu/library-management-console/README.md

 #### Copy DLL Files:

-Copy the `mysqlcppconnx-2-vs14.dll` file to the project directory where the `.exe` is found which is in `x64/` folder.
+Copy the `mysqlcppconnx-2-vs14.dll` file to the project directory where the `.exe` is found which is in `x64/Release` or `x64/Debug` folder.
+If it does not exist create the folder.

 ### 5. Build and Run the Project